entran02/ImageProcessing/README.md

       - this allows support for commands like flip even with irregular shaped masks
   - Preview mode
     - the desired command is only performed on a 200x200 chunk of the image, which is shown to the user.
+    - added new methods displayPreview() to GUI view and isPreview() to GUI controller.
+    - updated the makeFrame() method in GUI view to create new portion in the GUI for the preview
+      - added preview mode and apply-preview buttons

 ----------------------------